 User Behavior Tracking with Heatmap Analytics Tools

-These tracking tool collects data and segments it by type of device used to view a website and the behavior of users on it.
+These tracking tool collects data and segments it by the type of device used to view a website and the behavior of users on it.

 An additional advantage of these, is the capability to track behavioral interactions with all dynamic website elements (pop-ups, menus, etc).
 Again, everything happens in real-time.